kden/kden.github.io/writing/AligningEPUBs.md

 ### Use smaller units than sentences

-Although at this point, I am thinking windows of word matches might be our best bet, we did also look at a potential method which was interesting as a chance to look at more NLP tools.
+Although at this point, I am thinking windows of word matches might be our best bet, we did also look at a potential method which an interesting chance to look at more NLP tools.
 Late in the week, we started to look at several methods of breaking sentences down into clauses.
 One was a dumb splitting at commas and semicolons.